Houmas House Estate & Gardens Mint Julep

 - Yield: 1 Serving

 May is Kentucky Derby time and, in the South, that means Mint Juleps.
-Here in Louisiana, it’s said that John Burnside, owner of Houmas House plantation, preferred his Mint Juleps made with rum instead of Bourbon.
+Here in Louisiana, it’s said that John Burnside, owner of Houmas House Estate & Gardens, preferred his Mint Juleps made with rum instead of Bourbon.
 According to a June 9, 1952 edition of Life magazine, Burnside’s guests “were served mint juleps – never more than three — before breakfast.”
 As the song goes, “that’s what we like about the South.”

 Ingredients: